dgroomes/java-foreign-function-and-memory-api-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

+* [ ] Narrow the scope and modularize the scope.
+Go to a subprojects approach.
+I'll have a bare-bones `jextract` subproject (migrated from <https://github.com/dgroomes/jdk-playground/tree/main/jextract>) which only passes one integer, a foreign memory subproject to show memory layouts perhaps (and maybe a second one for the jaggedsteppingwindow), and maybe an intermediate project that passes a complex type, like an array of strings or something.
+A stretch goal would be to do upcalls from C to Java, but I don't have a personal interest in that right now.

+## Finished Wish List Items

 * [x] DONE Scaffold.
 * [x] DONE Write to foreign memory.
 * [x] DONE Read from foreign memory.